-If there is further unauthorised absence you will be invited to a meeting to develop a plan of support that improves attendance.
-If there are further unauthorised absence you will be invited to a meeting to develop a plan of support that improves attendance.
-Further unauthorised absence totalling 10 or more unauthorised sessions in the next ten weeks and attendance below 90% will result in a referral to the Local Authority for consideration of legal action.
+If there are further absences including unauthorised absence you will be invited to an Attendance Contract meeting to develop a plan of support that improves attendance.
+Further unauthorised absence totalling 10 or more unauthorised sessions in previous ten weeks and attendance below 90% will result in a referral to the Local Authority for consideration of legal action.

-Penalty Notices
+Penalty Notices and prosecution